harp-tech/protocol/Device.md

     section Default
     0      :d1, 0, 1
 ```
-This register is reserved, read-only, and has a default value of `0` (ZERO).
+This register is reserved, read-only, and has a default value of `0` (Zero).

 #### **`R_UID` (16 Bytes) – Unique Identifier**